Like us on Facebook

 Understanding how to select a bowling ball differential begins with learning a little about differential of RG (radius of gyration).
 The core design of a given bowling ball will shape the ball motion of a ball while it is rolling down the lane.
 Within the core of any bowling ball exists measurements of mass distribution which influence a bowling ball in motion on the lane-surface.

 The bowling ball differential of RG is one key measurement engineers use to identify the difference of the RG of a given bowling ball’s “X-axis” (weight block vertical measurement) compared to the RG of the “Y” or “Z” axes (weight block horizontal measurements).
-Simply put, differential of RG is an indicator of a given ball’s flare potential which is a common rating used by the manufacturer's in the advertising campaigns for new bowling ball releases.
+Simply put, differential of RG is an indicator of a given ball’s flare potential, which is a common rating used by the manufacturers in the advertising campaigns for new bowling ball releases.

 Click here to shop smart deals Need Help?
 Click here to access our contact information.
+Pyramid Performance Promo 2025

-WeeklyContestText Click here to shop Storm Summit Peak bowling ball
+WeeklyContestText Click here to shop all Pyramid Bowling Balls